When to plant Geraniums in Mills County, IA

 Mills County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is April 26 and first fall frost is October 7.

-Mills County County sits in USDA Zone 5b.
+Mills County sits in USDA Zone 5b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Mills County County's climate?
+Can Geraniums grow in Mills County's climate?

 Your Mills County Garden Planner — Free